cselcuk3/Game-based-learning/README.md

 # Game-based-learning

-Developers: Cuma Selçuk Kulaksız scripter, ui designer, level designer, audio designer( not the audio artist) Game Introduction: "Axiom Weavers" is a turn-based tactical puzzle game set in a universe where mathematical concepts form the physical fabric of reality.
+Developers: Cuma Selçuk Kulaksız Roles: scripter, ui designer, level designer, audio designer( not the audio artist) Game Introduction: "Axiom Weavers" is a turn-based tactical puzzle game set in a universe where mathematical concepts form the physical fabric of reality.
 The "Prime Continuum" is under attack by glitches known as "Paradoxes."
 The player's primary goal is to command a team of "Scholars" on a 2D coordinate grid, utilizing geometric and arithmetic strikes to defeat the Paradoxes and restore logic to the battlefield.

 Individual Contributions: I (Student) will be handling all scripting (State Machine, Grid Generation, Character Logic, Coordinate Strike, UI Logic, Audio/VFX) and UI/Level Design (Canvas setup, Grid design).